WeForStudy/Lottery-management/README.md

-# lv-simple-demo
+# A project for lottery

-> a simple demo for ours
+> a simple demo for group

 ## Build Setup